Tarek1482000/HatemSelenium2/README.md

 2. Clicks login
 3. Assert that directed to the right page

+## WinjiGo Create Course page scenario
+## Successful Create Course
+2. Navigate To Courses Section.
+3. Clicks "Add Course".
+4. Fill Course Data".
+5. Clicks "Create Course".
+6. Navigate To Courses Section.
+7. Search on the created Course.
+8. Assert that the course is created and mark it.

 ## Running
 The Login Test runs as a standalone file